 Internships, research opportunities and more

-Watson School students learn from and work with outstanding and experienced faculty in leading research areas.
+Watson College students learn from and work with outstanding and experienced faculty in leading research areas.
 Students who participate in undergraduate research have the opportunity to delve into a focused area of interest, while gaining meaningful hands-on experience.